Skip to content

 Property tax exemptions are one of the best veteran benefits in New Mexico.
 New Mexico veterans may qualify for a $4,000 reduction in the taxable value of their real property for county taxation purposes.

-If a veteran is not a homeowner, this benefit can instead be used for a one-third discount when registering a vehicle in New Mexico.
+NOTE: If you’re not a homeowner, this benefit can instead be used for a one-third discount when registering a vehicle in New Mexico.

 PROPERTY TAX EXEMPTIONS FOR NEW MEXICO